abunchofnerds-25/ccollections/README.md

 In Python, `scores = []` gives you a resizable list that grows on demand.
 In Java, `new ArrayList<Integer>()` gives you a typed dynamic array.
 In C, the closest built-in equivalent is a fixed-size array whose size you must know at compile time.
 Growing it means calling `realloc` yourself.
 A hash map means implementing one from scratch or tracking down a library.
 This is a valuable learning exercise, but in a real program you usually want to spend your energy on the problem you are actually solving, not on reimplementing containers you have already studied.

 The challenge with generic containers in C is catching type mistakes at compile time.
-The classic approach passes everything as `void *` -- a pointer to untyped memory -- which works with any element type but means the compiler cannot warn you about a mismatch.
+The classic approach passes everything as `void *` (a pointer to untyped memory) which works with any element type but means the compiler cannot warn you about a mismatch.
 A `double *` silently passed where an `int *` is expected compiles without a warning and produces garbage at runtime.
 This library uses a C11 feature called `_Generic` that lets a macro inspect the static type of its argument at compile time and dispatch to different code accordingly.
-The result is that accidental type mismatches -- the kind you make by mistake rather than by deliberate cast -- are caught at the call site before the program runs.
+The result is that accidental type mismatches (the kind you make by mistake rather than by deliberate cast) are caught at the call site before the program runs.

 ---